Tuning-Free Adaptive Style Incorporation for Structure-Consistent Text-Driven Style Transfer: Experiments

-To verify the effectiveness and generalization of ASI, we show various style transfer results applied by our approach on Wild-TI2I~\cite{tumanyan2023plug} and ImageNet-R-TI2I~\cite{hendrycks2021many, tumanyan2023plug} datasets, which are collected from real-world.
+To verify the effectiveness and generalization of ASI, we show various style transfer results applied by our approach for real-world images and generated images.
 For each result, we show images before and after stylized.
-As shown in Fig.~\ref{fig:real_benchmark}, we compare our method against SOTA text-guided style image editing models based on diffusion models, including PnP~\cite{tumanyan2023plug}, P2P~\cite{hertz2022prompt}, and SDEdit~\cite{meng2021sdedit}.
-Since our method aims to incorporate style information at the fine-grained feature level, compared to prompt-level style injection, it allows us to stylize in the smaller local region of images, thereby reducing the distortion of image structure.
-Although SDEdit is simple but effective, it requires manual adjustment of the trade-off between the two.
-PNP~\cite{tumanyan2023plug} focuses more on the structural consistency of stylized images but lacks effective stylization in some cases (\eg Row.~3 and 5).
-While P2P~\cite{hertz2022prompt} is the opposite, effective stylization comes at the expense of structural and instance deviation (\eg stone in the Row.~3).
-As shown in Col.~2 of Fig.~\ref{fig:real_benchmark}, our method effectively stylizes images while maintaining structural consistency with the source image, achieving a good balance between stylization and structural preservation compared to other SOTA methods.
+As shown in Fig.~\ref{fig:style_transfer}, we compare our method with SOTA text-guided style transfer methods based on diffusion models, including FreeDiff~\cite{wu2024freediff}, P2P~\cite{hertz2022prompt}, PNP~\cite{tumanyan2023plug}, and SDEdit~\cite{meng2021sdedit}. \resp{The first three rows and the last three rows respectively show the results of style transfer based on real and generated images.} Since our method aims to incorporate style information at the fine-grained feature level, compared to prompt-level style injection, it allows us to stylize in the smaller local region of images, thereby reducing the distortion of image structure. \resp{Although SDEdit is simple but effective, it requires manual adjustment of the trade-off between the two.
+FreeDiff can preserve object consistency in stylized images, but it struggles to accurately maintain the image's structural consistency (Row.~1,2,4-6) and effective stylization (Row.~3).
+PNP and P2P either have excessive stylization(e.g., Row.~1,2,4, and 5) leading to structural and instance deviation, or they lack effective stylization(Row.~3 and 4).
+As shown in Col.~2 of Fig.~\ref{fig:style_transfer}, our method effectively stylizes images while maintaining structural consistency with the source content image, achieving a good balance between stylization and structural preservation compared to other SOTA methods.}